amblina/katacoda-scenarios/tutorial3/step2.md

 This will automatically open up a help page in the terminal for `pwd`.
-The help page is opening in the **default** program for opening text files on this machine - a program called `less` - something we covered in tutorial 2.
-Remember in order to return to the command prompt just press `q` for **q**uit.
+The help page is opening in the **default** program for opening text files on this machine, a program called `less` - something we covered in tutorial 2.
+Remember, in order to return to the command prompt just press `q` for **q**uit.

 The manual page is broken up into sections - these sections are: